johnjustine5646/Sem3_FinalProject/README.md

 # Sem3_FinalProject
-The ipynb file be a bit huge, it would be better if it was download for viewing.
+The ipynb file be is a bit huge, it would be better if it is download for viewing.